qrvey/partner-portal/v2-website/versioned_docs/version-7.1/ui-docs/dataviews/chart-types/ms-line.md

 ### Sorting
 Like all Multiseries Charts, you can sort by either the category or aggregated values from the column pills.
 If the column is not included in the chart, go to the **Sorting** section of the Configuration Panel and pick your desired column from the dropdown, and select the sorting direction.

-Read more about Sorting in this <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/sorting" target="_blank">article</a>.
+Read more about Sorting in [this article](../../chart-builder/sorting.md).

 ### Layers
-Add a <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/layers#trend-line" target="_blank">Trend Line</a> or a <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/layers#reference-line" target="_blank">Reference Line</a> to your chart to allow users to visually compare the data against some set trend or reference value.
+Add a [Trend Line](../../dataviews/chart-builder/chart-configuration/layers.md#trend-line) or a [Reference Line](../../dataviews/chart-builder/chart-configuration/layers.md#reference-line) to your chart to allow users to visually compare the data against some set trend or reference value.

 ### Format
-The <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/format#small-multiples" target="_blank">Small Multiples</a> feature is available in all Multiseries Charts.
+The [Small Multiples](../../dataviews/chart-builder/chart-configuration/format.md#small-multiples) feature is available in all Multiseries Charts.
-You can apply <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/format#conditional-formatting" target="_blank">Conditional Formatting</a> to your Multiseries Chart.
+You can apply [Conditional Formatting](../../dataviews/chart-builder/chart-configuration/format.md#small-multiples#conditional-formatting) to your Multiseries Chart.

 ### Filters
 You can also add Filters to your data by expanding the Filters section in the configuration panel or by clicking on the Filters button in the toolbar above the canvas.
 Filters that are created in the Chart Builder are hidden from End Users.
 These types of filters can’t be edited or interacted with in the view mode.
-To read more about different types of filters, go to the <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/chart-filters" target="_blank">Filters</a> article.
+To read more about different types of filters, go to the [Filters](../../dataviews/chart-builder/chart-configuration/chart-filters.md) article.

 For more on Multiseries Charts and other XY charts, we recommend watching <a href="/docs/video-training/building-qrvey-sample/multi-series" target="_blank">this video</a>.